Connork94/Writing-Style-NLP-Analysis/Analysing an Author’s Writing Style With Natural Language Processing.md

 Words were then divided by the word type into separate datasets for later analysis.

 # Analysing the data
 To analyse the data, the words were identified which are more skewed towards the start or end of the dataset.
-This revealed the broad changes in the words used by REH over time.
+This revealed the broad changes in the words used by Howard over time.
 Synonyms were identified and grouped together.
-Groups of synonyms which had both words that were used at the start of REH’s career and words which were used at the end, indicating a change in the preference for a particular type of word over time were identified as being significant and analysed.
+Groups of synonyms which had both words that were used at the start of Howard’s career and words which were used at the end, indicating a change in the preference for a particular type of word over time were identified as being significant and analysed.

-A brief review of the most commonly used adjectives in REH’s stories allows for analysis of REH’s choice of words at a basic level.
+A brief review of the most commonly used adjectives in Howard’s stories allows for analysis of Howard’s choice of words at a basic level.
 Among the most common adjectives are, of course, common adjectives which any author would use.
 Adjectives like big, small etc.

 |**Word**	|**Frequency**|